cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

 NOTE: GitHub Pages will dynamically bind both the Apex domain _cajuncoding.com_ as well as the default web sub-domain of _www.cajuncoding.com_.
 But no other subdomains will be supported.

-**I'll touch on how we can pretty easily redirect other custom sub-domains such as _blog.cajuncoding.com_ using CloudFlare in another post.**
+**I touch on how we can redirect other custom sub-domains such as _blog.cajuncoding.com_ using CloudFlare [in this next post](2020-07-22-dynamic-cloudflare-dns-subdomain-redirect).**